Higashimiyoshi: Climate

-Higashimiyoshi has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Higashimiyoshi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Higashimiyoshi is 13.0 °C. The average annual rainfall is 2104 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.3 °C, and lowest in January, at around 1.8 °C.

 Demographics

-Per Japanese census data, the population of Higashimiyoshi has been declining gradually since the 1950s.
+Per Japanese census data, the population of Higashimiyoshi peaked around the year 1950 and has declined since.